 (107).
-Do you have a new UK fashion brand ?
-Considering whether to use overseas production ?
+Are you considering whether to use overseas production ?
 Not sure how to go about it, or whether the advantages outweigh the risks ?
-Do you want to know the best overseas factories for UK brands ?

 Advantages Of Foreign Production.